apache/allura/Allura/docs/guides/scm.rst

 The `Application` structure for SCM apps follows the normal pattern for Allura applications, though they should inherit from `allura.lib.repository.RepositoryApp` instead of `allura.app.Application`.
-The apps are then responsible for implementing sublcasses of `allura.lib.repository.Repository` and `allura.lib.repository.RepositoryImplementation`.
+The apps are then responsible for implementing subclasses of `allura.lib.repository.Repository` and `allura.lib.repository.RepositoryImplementation`.

 The `Repository` subclass is responsible for implementing tool-specific